Juan José Maqueda

-Juan José Sánchez Maqueda (born 23 January 1969) is a Spanish retired footballer who played as a midfielder, currently a manager.
+Juan José Sánchez Maqueda (born 23 January 1969) is a Spanish former professional footballer who played as a midfielder.

 He amassed La Liga totals of 110 matches and six goals over seven seasons, representing mainly Real Madrid.
 In 2011, he became a manager.

 Playing career

 Born in Madrid, Maqueda spent 16 years with Real Madrid youth and reserve sides comprised.
 He made his La Liga debut on 2 January 1988 aged 18 years and 11 months, playing the full 90 minutes in a 2–1 home win against FC Barcelona.
 He scored his first goal with the main squad later that month, in a 4–0 victory over Cádiz CF also at the Santiago Bernabéu Stadium.

 Maqueda returned to Real in summer 1990, after a season-long loan with CD Logroñés.
 He contributed 24 games – 19 starts – and one goal in the first year upon his return, but the team finished in third place.
 He added three appearances in the European Cup, netting in the 4–1 away defeat of Odense Boldklub on 18 September 1990.

 Maqueda spent nearly two years on the sidelines due to an anterior cruciate ligament injury, from which he never fully recovered.
 After leaving the Merengues, he represented six clubs in as many years, appearing for Valencia CF and Albacete Balompié in the top flight and having abroad stints with C.D.
 Irapuato and Panionios FC.
 He retired in 2000, at 31.